run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build.md

 With this Walk-through you will learn how to:

-*   Use the Run:AI command-line interface (CLI) to start a deep learning __build__ workload
+*   Use the Run:AI command-line interface (CLI) to start a deep learning __Build__ workload
-*   Open an ssh session to the build workload
+*   Open an ssh session to the Build workload
-*   Stop the build workload
+*   Stop the Build workload

 It is also possible to open ports to specific services within the container.
 See "Next Steps" at the end of this article.